Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-platform/_index.md

 ---
 title: Altinn Platform
 description: Altinn Platform contains components with central functionality that can be used by apps.
-This includes storage, authentication, authorization and serveral more.
+Currently, this is storage, authentication, authorization, profile, register, receipt, and pdf.
 tags: [altinn-apps]
 weight: 105
 ---